smford/docker-tls-configurator/README.md

 Based upon this document: [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/)

-Configures the right things to allow easy connection from [Portainer.io](https://www.portainer.io/)
+Configures the right things to allow easy connection from the command line or [Portainer.io](https://www.portainer.io/)

 ## Tested on